 Performance Studies Instructor, Flute

-Aubrie Dionne, adjunct lecturer for flute, is an active performer, teacher, conductor, and adjudicator in the New England Region.
-As a flutist, she has performed in conjunction with the Great Waters Music Festival, Granite State Opera, New Hampshire Philharmonic Orchestra, Longy Chamber Orchestra, Brockton Symphony, Manchester Chamber Players, Hanover Chamber Orchestra, Granite State Symphony Orchestra, and the Manchester Choral Society.
-She has also performed in various solo recitals throughout the region and as a soloist with the New Hampshire Symphony, the University of New Hampshire Symphony, Wind Symphony, and the Lakes Region Symphony.
+Aubrie Dionne, is an active performer, teacher, conductor, and adjudicator in New England.
+She is currently principal flutist of the New Hampshire Philharmonic Orchestra and has also performed with the Great Waters Music Festival, Granite State Opera, the Handel Society of Dartmouth, Longy Chamber Orchestra, Brockton Symphony, Manchester Chamber Players, Hanover Chamber Orchestra, Granite State Symphony Orchestra, and the Manchester Choral Society.
+She has also performed in various solo recitals and as a soloist with the New Hampshire Symphony, the University of New Hampshire Symphony and Wind Symphony, the Strafford Wind Symphony, and the Lakes Region Symphony.

 Aubrie has also won several performance awards.
 Among them is first place in the Music Teachers National Association Collegiate Artist Performance Competition for four consecutive years in 1996-1999.
 She has also won the University of New Hampshire Concerto Competition twice in 1999-2000.

-In addition to teaching at Plymouth, Ms. Dionne is on the faculty of The Manchester Community Music School.
+In addition to teaching at Plymouth, Ms. Dionne is on the faculty of Southern New Hampshire University, and the Manchester Community Music School.
 She also teaches flute masterclasses every summer at the Summer Youth Music School at the University of New Hampshire.
 Her prize-winning students have won the Emerson Scholarship, the Granite State Auditions, and participated in The New Hampshire All State Music Festival.
-They have played in the Greater Boston Youth Symphony Orchestras, the Greater Manchester Youth Symphony Orchestras, the North East Youth Symphony Orchestra, Interlochen Arts Camp, and the Tanglewood Summer Music Festival.
+They have played in the Boston Youth Symphony Orchestras, the Dino Anagnost Youth Symphony Orchestra, the North East Youth Symphony Orchestra, Interlochen Arts Camp, and the Tanglewood Summer Music Festival.

-Aubrie currently conducts a collegiate flute choir at Plymouth State University and an advanced, intermediate, and beginner flute choir at the Manchester Community Music School.
-In 2003 she was the guest conductor/clinician at the New Hampshire All State Chamber Music Festival where she worked with their flute choir.
-She has also adjudicated the New Hampshire Music Educators All State Auditions, the NHMEA Solo and Ensemble Festival, and the Greater Boston Flute Association Solo and Ensemble festival.
+Aubrie currently conducts a collegiate flute choir at Plymouth State University and a flute choir at the Manchester Community Music School.
+In 2003 and 2016 she was the guest conductor/clinician at the New Hampshire All State Chamber Music Festival where she worked with their flute choir.
+She has also adjudicated the New Hampshire Music Educators All State Auditions, the NHMEA Solo and Ensemble Festival, and the Greater Boston Flute Association Solo and Ensemble Festival.

 She received her B.M. in music performance from the University of New Hampshire and has studied at the graduate level at the Longy School of Music.
 Her Teachers include Robert Willoughby and Peggy Vagts.